SKY-AK05/Annotation_check/README.md

 # Annotator AI: System Architecture & Workflow

+*Annotator AI is a browser-based evaluation tool designed for grading annotated image datasets.
+It enables fast, consistent comparison of student annotations against expert-defined ground truth, with automatic rule generation and detailed scoring—all without server-side data storage.*

 ## 1. Website Flow Overview

 Annotator AI is designed to streamline the evaluation of image annotation tasks.
 The user journey is straightforward: an evaluator uploads a "Ground Truth" (GT) file, which serves as the correct answer key.
 The system instantly analyzes this file to generate a set of evaluation rules.
 The user can then upload one or more student submission files and the original images.
 Upon clicking "Run Evaluation," the system compares each student's work against the GT file using the generated rules, producing a detailed report with scores, feedback, and a visual breakdown of any errors.